aabbas02/ksparse-and-rlocal/README.md

 linked linear regression](https://arxiv.org/pdf/2211.07621).

 ## Instructions
+* For linux systems, replace ' \ ' at the beginning of the the main.m files in the `figures` folder by ' / '.
 * To reproduce any of the results in [1], run the corerresponding file in the `figures` folder.
 For example, to reproduce Fig. 3(a), run  the `fig3a.m` file in the folder `Fig3`.
-* NOTE: For linux systems, replace ' \ ' at the beginning of the the main.m files in the `figures` folder by ' / '.
+* To reproduce the results on real-datasets in Table 1, please first install [CVX](https://cvxr.com/cvx/).
+* The `sarcos' dataset (see Table 1 of Reference) is a large dataset, with a long run-time.
+The results for that dataset are provided in the MATLAB data file `sarcos.mat'

 ## References
 [1].
 Alternating Minimization algorithm for unlabeled sensing and linked linear regression.
 [URL](https://arxiv.org/pdf/2211.07621)